Spreadsheet Models for Managers

 Single-server queues

-A service system is a system in which customers present themselves, are serviced, and depart.
+A service system is a system in which customers present themselves for service, are then serviced, and then depart.
 For example, an airline ticket counter is a service system.
-Service systems are very common in business, and knowing how to model a service system's capacity is an important skill for a modeler.
+Service systems are very common in business, and knowing how to model a service system’s capacity is an important skill for a modeler.
+Homework Assignment 11 due.
 Session Materials

 Session 13: Using Macros I: